Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

       return Err(Reject::default());
    }

-Since returning early is a common pattern when writing smart contracts and in Rust_ in general, |concordium-std| exposes a |bail|_ macro:
+Since returning early is a common pattern when writing smart contracts, and in Rust_ in general, |concordium-std| exposes a |bail|_ macro:

 .. code-block:: rust